-To complement the real space information from STM with information on the chemical state of metal clutsers and support materials, we use x-ray photoelectron spectroscopy (XPS).
-Specifically, we use ambient pressure XPS (APXPS) to observe chemical changes in situ during a reaction.
+With our new NAP-STM, we are just starting to measure model catalysts under conditions close to a reaction environment, obtaining information about topological changes as a function of pressure and temperature.
+To complement the real space information from STM with information on the chemical state of metal clusters and support materials under reaction conditions, we use near ambient pressure x-ray photoelectron spectroscopy (NAP-XPS) at synchrotrons.
 While the size and composition of catalysts can be controlled to a high degree using chemical synthesis methods, a non-zero size distribution and some ligands at the particle surface typically remain.
 Instead, we prepare samples with our laser evaporation source here in Munich, which produces truly monodisperse, ligand-free metal clusters.
-This way, we can compare the catalytic behavior of particles just one atom apart in size even with an averaging technique such as XPS.
-Since size-selected cluster samples intrinsically have a low coverage (to avoid coalescence into dimers, trimers, etc.), we need a highly sensitive technique.
-Therefore, we travel to synchrotrons (typically to the Advanced Light Source in Berkeley and recently also to the Diamond Light Source in England) to achieve the required resolution and signal intensity.
+This way, we can compare the catalytic behavior of particles just one atom apart in size.

 See my Google Scholar profile